BCDA-APS/gestalt/docs/nodes/nodes.md

 ## Logical Groups

 Logical groups perform some form of calculation upon their children widgets.
-Currently, the only logical group used is the '!conditional' type.
+This includes the '!conditional' type as well as the Template system and Apply type.

 A conditional group uses a boolean value to decide whether to add their contents to the screen or not.
 Within the template file, a conditional group will have the 'condition' attribute specified as the name of a macro within the data file.

 If the macro's value is equivalent to a false value, then none of the group's contents are included in the resulting UI screen.
 Otherwise, the conditional is treated like a basic group.

+The Template and Apply system saves sets of Nodes to later be included in other definitions while being able to define certain attributes with macros.

 [Full Documentation](logic.md)